Monday, June 10, 2024

 The game has quite a few secrets that have no achievements tied to them but do require a considerable amount of effort to figure out.
 It's a bit disappointing that the obscurest ones have lackluster rewards.

 It speaks for the nicheness of the immersive sim genre that only 8.8% of Deathloop players on Steam have the Old Habits Die Hard achievement that is unlocked by trying the 0451 code on any keypad.
-The text YOU KNOW THE CODE is floating everywhere when approaching the first keypad of the game to prompt all the super fans of the genre in a metacontextual level way to try the code (which doesn't actually work this time).
+The text YOU KNOW THE CODE is floating everywhere when approaching the first keypad of the game to prompt all the super fans of the genre on a metacontextual level to try the code (which doesn't actually work this time).
 Those players are a clear minority.

 As I mentioned already in my yearly recap post in December, Arkane Lyon's next game will be Marvel's Blade.
 That should be a departure from immersive sims.
 Stealth, melee, and even shooting fall under Arkane's usual stuff but third person and a licensed comic book hero do not.
 Hopefully it will go better than Redfall did for Arkane Austin, whom got shut down a month ago just as I feared would happen.
 They didn't even manage to get out the characters for the hero pass.
 It would be cool if at least some of the developers could join Raphaël Colantonio's WolfEye Studios to get the gang back together.
 WolfEye is apparently working on a first person game now.